thesunshade/bilara-wiki/Dev-Installation-Ubuntu-20.04.md

 ## If you installed the SuttaCentral docker ecosystem

-You can simply use the docker ArangoDB installed for it
+You can simply use the docker ArangoDB installed for it.

 You can create a file `local.sh` which will run local commands before running the bilara server.
 Run the following to create a local.sh which will make sure the ArangoDB container is running.